metatensor/Workshop-spring-2025/finetuning/00.initial-evaluation/README.md

 This example shows how to evaluate the existing pre-trained PET-MAD model on two different datasets: Li3PS4 and MAD.

 ### Steps to Run
+0. Go to the `shared/models/` folder and download the checkpoint for fine-tuning.
+This can be done with `wget https://huggingface.co/lab-cosmo/pet-mad/resolve/main/models/pet-mad-latest.ckpt`.

 1. Open the `eval.sh` file and setup the export of a PET-MAD checkpoint to the TorchScript format.
 This will create you the model file pet-mad-v1.0.1.pt, which you can use to predict the energy of chemical structures.